Skip to content

 1. Add a new step.

-2. Select Set a Variable Value from the Action dropdown.
+2. Select SET from the Action dropdown.

 3. Enter a variable name in Element Key (e.g., UpdatedPDFPath).
 This variable will store the path to the updated PDF file.